inspheric/nova-defaultable-fields/README.md

         ->default($author),
     ```

-* The primary key of the related record
+* The primary key of the related record, e.g.

     ```php
     // $id = 1;